preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 + **Type**: Select template to base the new template on; "Office 365 Group, Sharepoint Team Site", "Sharepoint Communication Site", "Yammer Group" or "Facebook Workplace Group".
 This can be changed when an existing Provisioning Template is edited.

-The following settings are available for Office 365 Group:
+The following settings are available for a Office 365 Group:

-+ **Site Design**: If creating a Template for an Onboarding project, select that design.
++ **Site Design**: Here templates can be available, templates made according to Microsoft's standard for Site Design.
+Such templates can be used in Omnia.
+Not mandatory.
+If no such templates are available, the list is empty.
 + **Languages**: Select Language to be used for system texts in the site.
 + **User can select language**: Select this option to enable Language selection by the user creating the site.
 + **Time Zones**: Select the correct Time Zone here.
 + **Location**: Select location for the sites created from this template.
 For a site collection site, you can select to create sites from this template in any of the managed paths, normally either /sites or /teams.
 Not available for Office 365 Groups.
 + **Privacy**: For 365 Groups you can select either "Private" or "Public".
 The text in the selections explains the difference.

-The following settings are available for Sharepoint Team Site and for Sharepoint Communication Site:
+The following settings are available for a Sharepoint Team Site and for a Sharepoint Communication Site:

-+ **Site Design**: If creating a Template for an Onboarding project, select that design.
++ **Site Design**: (See above for a description).
 + **Languages**: Select Language to be used for system texts in the site.
 + **User can select language**: Select this option to enable Language selection by the user creating the site.
 + **Time Zones**: Select the correct Time Zone here.
 + **Location**: Select location for the sites created from this template.
 For a site collection site, you can select to create sites from this template in any of the managed paths, normally either /sites or /teams.
 Not available for Office 365 Groups.
 + **Primary Site Collection Administrator**: If empty, the user creating or requesting the site will automatically become the Default Administrator (Owner) of the site.
 If a specific group or user should be administrator for all sites created from this template, add that group or user.
 Only on group or user can be added in this field.
-+ **Default Site Collection Administrators**: You can (several) additional administrators here, if needed.
++ **Default Site Collection Administrators**: You can add (several) additional administrators here, if needed.
 + **Default Visitors**: You can use this to set a default visitor group (read permissions) to all sites created from this template.
 Let's say it's a template for community pages - then probably all users of the intranet should have read permission to all pages in the site.

 The following setting is available for a Yammer Group Template: